 Epoxy resin is liquid and will fill in any uneven parts in the print before hardening after about 24 hours.
-Once the resin has hardened it will be very hard and if you see any uneven surface details then you can still remove those by sanding them.
+Once the resin has hardened it will be very rigid and if you see any uneven surface details then you can still remove those by sanding the resin layer.

 It doesn´t matter which method you use you should still apply a primer before painting the print to ensure that the paint permanently sticks to the surface of the print.

 - Requires very little manual labor

 - The chemicals can be hard to get

 - Expensive compared to the other methods

 - Some detail on the 3D print might get lost

 How to Smooth ABS with Acetone

 This is one of the most well-known methods for smoothing 3D prints.

 To smooth ABS with acetone simply suspend the model on a metal tray or metal grid in a plastic container and fill some acetone in the bottom of the container.
 Close the plastic container with a lid and leave the 3D model in the container for 15 minutes.
 Take the model out and let it dry for an hour.